io-aero/io-avstats/README.md

 ## Documentation

-The complete documentation for this repository is contained in the github pages [here](https://io-aero.github.io/io-avstats/).
+The complete documentation for this repository is contained in the GitHub pages [here](https://io-aero.github.io/io-avstats/).
 See that documentation for installation instructions

 Further IO-Aero software documentation can be found under the following links.